byu-oit/awslogin/README.md

 * Run `pip3 install byu-awslogin`

 ## Usage
-awslogin automatically sets up the default profile in your ~/.aws/config and ~/.aws/credentials files.  **_If you already have a default profile you want to save in your ~/.aws files make sure to do that before running awslogin._**
+awslogin defaults to the default profile in your ~/.aws/config and ~/.aws/credentials files.  **_If you already have a default profile you want to save in your ~/.aws files make sure to do that before running awslogin._**

 Once you're logged in, you can execute commands using the AWS CLI or AWS SDK.
 Try running `aws s3 ls`.
 Currently, awslogin tokens are only valid for 1 hour due to the assume_role_with_saml AWS API call has a max timeout of 1 hour.